abhiverse01/the-coders-handbook/algorithms/mastering-algorithms-real-world-analogies.md

 ### **4. Graph Algorithms**

 Graphs represent networks of nodes connected by edges.
-They are incredibly useful for modeling real-world scenarios like road maps, computer networks, and social media.
+They are incredibly useful for modelling real-world scenarios like road maps, computer networks, and social media.

 #### **Dijkstra’s Algorithm**: Finding the Shortest Path in a City